Kiran7007/Interview-Preparation/README.md

 * Difference between `View.GONE` and `View.INVISIBLE`?
 * What is the difference between a regular bitmap and a nine-patch image?
 * Tell about the bitmap pool.
 [Link](https://blog.mindorks.com/how-to-use-bitmap-pool-in-android-56c71a55533c)
-* How to avoid memory leaks in Android?
 * What are widgets on Home-Screen in Android?
 * What is AAPT?
-* How do you find memory leaks in Android applications?
 * How do you troubleshoot a crashing application?
 * Why should you avoid to run non-ui code on the main thread?
 * How did you support different types of resolutions?